Cookie Run: Kingdom: Best Prune Juice Cookie Build – Toppings & Beascuits

 Advertisement

-• Second: Complete a usable Swift Chocolate set
+• Second: complete a usable Swift Chocolate set

-• Third: Improve topping quality and substats
+• Third: improve topping quality and Cooldown substats

 F